-Facilities emitting 25,000 metric tons of CO2e each year are required by the EPA to report annual greenhouse gas emissions per EPA mandate 40 CFR Part 98, and Subpart II covers reporting for methane emissions from industrial wastewater treatment facilities including ethanol production and food processing.
+Facilities emitting 25,000 metric tons of CO2e each year are required by the EPA to report annual greenhouse gas emissions per EPA mandate 40 CFR Part 98.
+Subpart II covers reporting for methane emissions from industrial wastewater treatment facilities to even ethanol production and food processing.

-Methane (CH4) in the form of biogas naturally occurs from the decomposition of organic material in the absence of oxygen which typically occurs in an anaerobic reactor or anaerobic lagoon.
-Biogas usually contains approximately 65% CH4 and 35% CO2 along with traces of other gases.
+Methane (CH4) in the form of biogas naturally occurs from the decomposition of organic material in the absence of oxygen, which typically occurs in an anaerobic reactor or anaerobic lagoon.
+Biogas usually contains approximately 65% CH4 and 35% CO2 and traces of other gases.

-In the wastewater process, digesters breakdown the waste and digester gas (methane and carbon dioxide) is created.
+Digesters break down the waste in the wastewater process, and digester gas (methane and carbon dioxide) is created.
 Digester gas can be converted to renewable energy to fuel onsite boilers and flare the excess.
-Other systems can use the gas to generate electricity, sell the power to local industries or even create fuel for natural gas-fueled vehicles.
+Other systems can use the gas to generate electricity, sell the power to local industries, or even create fuel for natural gas-fueled vehicles.

-Anaerobic digester gas is dirty, wet and contains contaminants which can collect within the piping.
+Anaerobic digester gas is dirty, wet, and contains contaminants that can collect within the piping.
 A thermal flow meter has no moving parts making it an optimum choice for this application.
 Most wastewater digester gas applications function at low pressure, and thermal mass flow meters have no pressure drop.
-The SAGE Meter has an extremely low-end sensitivity which is needed to handle the very low flow typical of digester gas.
-Throughout this process, gas mass flow meters are used to optimize the process and comply with the EPA regulations.
+The SAGE Meter has an extremely low-end sensitivity, which is needed to handle the very low flow typical of digester gas.
+Gas mass flow meters are used throughout this process to optimize the process and comply with EPA regulations.

 Because of their low-end sensitivity, the SAGE flow meter can accurately measure extremely low velocity, down to 5 SFPM, making it extremely useful for biogas, digester gas, landfill gas, and flare gas operations.